Ottpocket/ml_pipeline/README.md

 1. `xval`: single model/multiple pred columns capabilities.
 2. `xval`: multiple target values/multiple models capabilities
 3. `xval`: multiple metrics on multiple outputs

+Specifically, `sample_scripts/test_all.py` is the point of departure for testing the above 3 points in roadmap.